mjarros/mjarros/README.md

 ## Olá!
 Eu sou Marcio Jarros, desenvolvedor full-stack.

 - 🔭 I’m currently working on developing my skills as a programmer and software developer.
-- 🌱 I’m currently learning Dart.
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on new projets, for back-end or front-end.
+I must say I really prefer working with front end.
-- 💬 Ask me about React.JS, Node.JS, RESTful API'S, Typescript, Express.JS, Javascript, HTML, CSS.
+- 💬 Ask me about React.js, Node.js, Jest.js, RESTful API'S, Typescript, Express.JS, Javascript, HTML, CSS.
 - 📫 How to reach me: marciojarros@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I really like having contact with nature, mountains, go camping and doing yoga.
+I'm fascinated with everything related to space.

+- If you are interested in knowing more, please visit my personal website at: marciojarros.com.br

 ##